Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

 .

-The nodes have a user data script allowing them to retrieve and mount the IP assigned to their zone.
+The nodes have a user data script to retrieve and mount the IP assigned to their zone.

 Note that this setup is specific to AWS.
-On other platforms, a different method would have to be used in order to assign IPs to the Egress nodes.
-The monitoring server is then scraped by Prometheus and we built a Grafana dashboard from the metrics.
+On other platforms, a different method would have to be used to assign IPs to the Egress nodes.
+Prometheus then scraped the monitoring server, and we built a Grafana dashboard based on the metrics.

 This dashboard displays: